Course information and policies

-In order to receive credit for viewing a webinar, you'll need to pass a short quiz.
-A link to the quiz will be provided in your registration confirmation email.
-Separate registration is required for each individual requiring continuing education credit.
+In order to receive credit for viewing a webinar, you'll need to pass a short quiz with a score of 80% or greater.
+Once you complete all modules and pass the quiz, a course completion certificate will be available within the LMS (you can download these anytime by clicking on the certificate icon next to your initials).
+If you need credits submitted on your behalf, contact firstname.lastname@example.org.
 All credits have different expiration dates, so it is to your advantage to take the quiz as soon as possible.

 Basic: No prerequisite required.

 Intermediate: Knowledge level that builds on an introductory program, most appropriate for learners with general knowledge about the topic.
 It is assumed that learners have at least a cursory understanding of the topic and may possess some direct experience.